 Parents know Whetstone will keep them up to date on their students’ progress and welcome her frequent communications.
 She views them as partners in their children’s learning.
 When the school adopted Eureka Math, Whetstone took the initiative in helping parents understand the new curriculum.
 She created guides and study sheets, then led a Eureka Parent Night to walk them through a lesson so they would be able to support their children at home.
 Students know they can count on Whetstone as both a teacher and cheerleader.
 She attends their flag football games and writes individualized notes to students for every holiday, highlighting their strengths and telling them she believes in them.
 Most important, Whetstone tells her students she knows they will succeed; for her, leadership skills and academics go hand in hand.

 Whetstone earned a bachelor’s in humanities and social sciences from Southeastern Louisiana University in 2007.

-“Teachers are asked to do more and more every single year, and sometimes our pay does not reflect that.
-When we come to school, we..." (read more)
+“Teachers are asked to do more and more every single..." (read more)

 WBRZ-TV | ABC | Oct 06, 2019 | Baton Rouge, LA

 WBRZ-TV | ABC | Aug 18, 2019 | Baton Rouge, LA

 Louisiana Radio Network | Jan 24, 2019 | Baton Rouge, LA

 WAFB-TV | CBS | Jan 24, 2019 | Baton Rouge, LA

 The Advocate | Jan 24, 2019 | Lafayette, LA